UoMResearchIT/Actions/.github/PULL_REQUEST_TEMPLATE/new_action.md

     On Linux and macOS, just `chmod +x path/to/file.bash` before doing `git add`.

-- [ ] If you're making a new action, don't forget to give it a `README.md` and to link to the action folder from the main `README.md`.
+- [ ] Don't forget to give your action a `README.md`.

-    Action `README`s should typically follow a simple pattern:
+    Action `README`s should typically follow a simple pattern (see our existing actions for real instances):

     ```markdown
     # Title